-The DP Handbook
+The DP Curriculum

 As an International Baccalaureate® (IB) Diploma Programme student, you undertake one of the most challenging education programmes available to you.